Marit Larsen: 2011–2013: Spark

 January 2011 Larsen recorded the song "Vår Beste Dag" (Our Best Day) in her native language for the NRK.
 Released only in Norway, it reached No. 1.

 On 1 August, Marit Larsen started to record her 3rd solo album at Propeller Recordings.

 On 7 October Marit Larsen announced that the album will be called Spark including 10 new tracks.
 The album was released in Norway, Sweden, Finland, and Denmark on 18 November.
 In Germany, Switzerland and Austria the album was released on 16 December.
 The first single, "Coming Home" had premiered on NRK P1 and on her Facebook page on 15 October.
 The music video had premiered on Verdens Gang's website on 12 November.

 On 24 October 2011, "Coming Home" was frequently played on the radio in the Philippines and was named the "Most Wanted Song Of The Month."
 The song topped the charts in the Philippines for 4 consecutive weeks and gave Marit her first number 1 song as a solo artist in the Philippine Top 100 Songs.
 A previous song, "The Day You Went Away" (2000) with M2M (band) was number 1 in the Philippines for 9 non-consecutive weeks.
 On 16 December "Coming Home" was performed by Marit Larsen on the finals of Idol Norge while Marion Raven was one of the judges on the same show.
-On 9 January 2012, despite not being released as a single, "Last Night" received moderate radio airplay success in the Philippines and stayed on top of the hcarts for 2 consecutive weeks and gave Marit her second number 1 song in the Philippine Top 100 Songs.
+On 9 January 2012, despite not being released as a single, "Last Night" received moderate radio airplay success in the Philippines and stayed on top of the charts for 2 consecutive weeks and gave Marit her second number 1 song in the Philippine Top 100 Songs.
 It also reached number 3 in Thailand.

-2014–present: When the Morning Comes and Joni was Right
+2014–present: When the Morning Comes and Joni Was Right

 On 14 July 2014, Marit premiered her single "I Don't Want to Talk About It" from the album When the Morning Comes on NRK P3 radio.
 The single was released on 4 August 2014.
 The album, which climbed to No. 1 in Norway, was released in the Nordic countries on 20 October 2014.
 In Germany, Switzerland and Austria it was released on 27 March 2015.
 In the USA When the Morning Comes was released through iTunes on 29 January 2016.